-Two-phase orthodontic treatment is a very specialized process that encompasses tooth straightening and physical, and facial changes.
+Two-phase orthodontic treatment in Irvine is a very specialized process that encompasses tooth straightening and physical, and facial changes.
 The major advantage of a two-phase treatment is to maximize the opportunity to accomplish the ideal healthy, functional, esthetic result that will remain stable throughout your life.

-The disadvantage of waiting for complete eruption of permanent teeth and having only one phase of treatment for someone with a jaw discrepancy is facing the possibility of a compromised result that may not be stable.
+The disadvantage of waiting for the complete eruption of permanent teeth and having only one phase of treatment for someone with a jaw discrepancy is facing the possibility of a compromised result that may not be stable.

 Planning now can save your smile later – Because they are growing rapidly, children can benefit enormously from an early phase of orthodontic treatment utilizing appliances that direct the growth relationship of the upper and lower jaws.
-Thus, a good foundation can be established, providing adequate room for eruption of all permanent teeth.
-This early correction may prevent later removal of permanent teeth to correct overcrowding and/or surgical procedures to align the upper and lower jaws.
+Thus, a good foundation can be established, providing adequate room for the eruption of all permanent teeth.
+This early correction may prevent the later removal of permanent teeth to correct overcrowding and/or surgical procedures to align the upper and lower jaws.
 Leaving such a condition untreated until all permanent teeth erupt could result in a jaw discrepancy too severe to achieve an ideal result with braces.

 Making records to determine your unique treatment – Orthodontic records will be necessary to determine the type of appliances to be used, the duration of treatment time, and the frequency of visits.
 Records consist of models of the teeth, x-rays, and photographs.

 In this phase, the remaining permanent teeth are allowed to erupt.
 Retaining devices are not usually recommended since they may interfere with eruption.
-It is best to allow the existing permanent teeth some freedom of movement while final eruption of teeth occurs.
+It is best to allow the existing permanent teeth some freedom of movement while the final eruption of teeth occurs.
 A successful first phase will have created room for teeth to find an eruption path.
 Otherwise, they may become impacted or severely displaced.

 Monitoring your teeth’s progress – In other words, at the end of the first phase of treatment, teeth are not in their final positions.
 This will be determined and accomplished in the second phase of treatment.
 Selective removal of certain primary (baby) teeth may be in the best interest of enhancing eruption during this resting phase.
 Therefore, periodic recall appointments for observation are necessary, usually on a six-month basis.

-Stay healthy and look attractive
+Second Phase Treatment: Stay healthy and look attractive

 The goal of the second phase is to make sure each tooth has an exact location in the mouth where it is in harmony with the lips, cheeks, tongue, and other teeth.
 When this equilibrium is established, the teeth will function together properly.

-Movement & Retention – At the beginning of the first phase, orthodontic records were made and a diagnosis and treatment plan established.
+Movement & Retention – At the beginning of the first phase, orthodontic records were made and a diagnosis and treatment plan was established.
 Certain types of appliances were used in the first phase, as dictated by the problem.
 The second phase is initiated when all permanent teeth have erupted, and usually requires braces on all the teeth for an average of 24 months.
 Retainers are worn after this phase to ensure you retain your beautiful smile.